Biden announces biggest fundraising haul to date, but still trails Sanders and Buttigieg

 Democratic presidential candidate Joe Biden on Thursday announced his campaign raised $22.7 million in the last three months of 2019, making it the best quarterly fundraising report of his campaign.

-Still, Biden trails two other Democratic competitors in the fourth quarter fundraising battle: Vermont Sen. Bernie Sanders raised $34.5 million and former South Bend, Ind.
-Mayor Pete Buttigieg raised $24.7 million.
+Still, the former vice president trails two other top-tier Democratic competitors in the October-December fourth quarter fundraising battle: Sen. Bernie Sanders of Vermont hauled in $34.5 million and former South Bend, Ind.
+Mayor Pete Buttigieg brought in $24.7 million.

 BERNIE SANDERS ANNOUNCES MASSIVE OCTOBER-DECEMBER CAMPAIGN CASH HAUL